eciggaar/cnt-workshop/openshift/3-Pipelines.md

 Once the pipeline has completed successfully, the app will be deployed into the namespace used when registering the pipeline.
 To validate the app is running follow these steps:

 ---
-**Note**

-Be sure the namespace context is set correctly before running the following commands
+**Note** :pencil: &nbsp; Be sure the namespace context is set correctly before running the following commands

 ---